Department News

 Dr. Akbar Keshodkar and 10 Moravian University students traveled to Tanzania for three weeks in December 2018 and January 2019 to gain first-hand field experience in examining how structures of the current global economy impact developments in society, the economy, and the environment in Africa and study how people in Tanzania situate themselves and challenge their positions from the periphery.
 They visited sites across Tanzania, including Zanzibar, Dar es Salaam, Moshi, Arusha, and Kilimanjaro.
 This was the first time Moravian University offered a study abroad course on the African continent.

-Dr. Bloom presenting on her research at the Faculty Luncheon
+Dr. Bloom presented her research at the Faculty Luncheon

-Students from the Sociology Club and the Pre-Law Club visited the Eastern State Penitentiary, in Philadelphia, PA, in October 2018.
+Students from the Sociology and Anthropology Club visited the Eastern State Penitentiary, in Philadelphia, PA, in October 2018.